-The Civis API Python client is a Python package that helps analysts and developers interact with the Civis Platform.
+The Civis Platform API Python client is a Python package that helps analysts and developers interact with the Civis Platform.
 The package includes a set of tools around common workflows as well as a convenient interface to make requests directly to the Civis API.

 Add the following to .bash_profile (or .bashrc for Linux) for bash:

 Source your .bash_profile (or restart your terminal).